 Even the bathroom games sometimes seen in Group I children are markedly different from the disturbed toileting behaviors common in Group IV.22 Some children who molest other children habitually urinate and defecate outside the toilet (on the floor, in their beds, outdoors, etc.).
 While many Group I children may mildly resist changing underwear, some children in Group IV will wear soiled underpants for more than a week or two and adamantly refuse to change.
 Some constantly sniff underwear.
 Many of the children regularly use excessive amounts of toilet paper (some relate wiping and cleaning themselves to masturbation) and stuff the toilet until it overflows day after day.
 The children continue these disturbed toileting patterns even if their families have severely punished them for their behavior.
 While Group IV children often obsessively focus on toileting and sexual activities, the natural and healthy sexual curiosity and delight of young children in their bodies is absent.
 Instead, they express a great deal of anxiety and confusion about sexuality.
-Many Group IV children say they act out sexually when they feel jumpy, funny, mad or bad.
+Many Group IV children say they act out sexually when they feel fumpy, funny, mad or bad.
 Yet, after engaging in sexual behaviors, most report that they feel worse.

 Most child perpetrators who have been studied have been victims of sexual abuse themselves, although the sexual abuse generally has occurred years before the children began molesting other children.
-All of the girl perpetrators3 (females represent about 25% of child perpetrators) and about 60% to 70% of the boy perpetrators2 have been molested.
+All of the girl perpetrators (females represent about 25% of child perpetrators) and about 60% to 70% of the boy perpetrators have been molested.
 All of the children live in home environments marked by sexual stimulation and lack of boundaries, and almost all of the children have witnessed extreme physical violence between their primary caretakers.
 Most parents of Group IV children also have sexual abuse in their family histories, as well as physical and substance abuse.

-This group of children is at the highest risk for continuing, and escalating, their patterns of sexually abusive behaviors, unless they receive specialized treatment specifically targeting their acting out.21 Unfortunately, there are only a handful of any type of treatment programs specifically targeted for children who molest other children.
-A jury in New York City took just two months to convict a ten-year-old boy of raping a seven-year-old girl, but two years to find a treatment resource for him.17 esized that the average adolescent perpetrator could be expected to commit more than 300 sexual crimes in his lifetime.23 Abel noted, "We know that many adolescent perpetrators engaged in deviant sexual behaviors as early as five or six years of age.
-When there is a persistent and consistent pattern of sexually deviant behavior in young children, early assessment and specific treatment affords the best opportunity to stop the behavior."
+This group of children is at the highest risk for continuing, and escalating, their patterns of sexually abusive behaviors, unless they receive specialized treatment specifically targeting their acting out.
+Unfortunately, there are only a handful of any type of treatment programs specifically targeted for children who molest other children.
+A jury in New York City took just two months to convict a ten-year-old boy of raping a seven-year-old girl, but two years to find a treatment resource for him.

 Even in an age of sharply limited government funds, increasing resources for children who molest other children are vital.
-Gene Abel, MD, Director of the Behavioral Medicine Institute in Atlanta, and author of more than 80 articles on sexual offenders, has hypoth-
+Gene Abel, MD, Director of the Behavioral Medicine Institute in Atlanta, and author of more than 80 articles on sexual offenders, has hypothesized that the average adolescent perpetrator could be expected to commit more than 300 sexual crimes in his lifetime.
+Abel noted, "We know that many adolescent perpetrators engaged in deviant sexual behaviors as early as five or six years of age.
+When there is a persistent and consistent pattern of sexually deviant behavior in young children, early assessment and specific treatment affords the best opportunity to stop the behavior."